vggls/Feature_extraction_with_Conv2d_Autoencoders/README.md

 This repo explores the use of convolutional autoencoders as feature extraction tools when compared to hand-crafted features obtained by the pyAudioAnalysis Python library, in a scenario where the available training dataset consists of "a few" labelled points and "many" unlabelled points (of the same data source).

 The unlabelled points are used via their spectograms to train a symmetric convolutional autoencoder which learns feature representations of the data.
-In each iteration of the experiment we consider potions (percentages) of the labelled training data to train two SVM classifiers ('rbf' kernel and C=10) on their hand-crafted and autoencoder features respectively.
+In each iteration of the experiment we consider potions (percentages) of the labelled training data to train two classifiers (we consider many different types) on their hand-crafted and autoencoder features respectively.
 Finally, the learned classifiers are tested on hand-crafted and code representations of a test dataset, where we keep the weighted F1 scores.

 For the purposes of our experiments we consider data from the valence class of the [MSP Podcast](https://ecs.utdallas.edu/research/researchlabs/msp-lab/MSP-Podcast.html) dataset.
 They are divided into "negative", "neutral" and "positive" (sub)classes.